-Revised: October 2020
+Revised: October 2022

-The policies discussed in this document were current as of September 15, 2020, and reflect any relevant changes implemented in response to the COVID-19 public health emergency as of that date.
+The policies discussed in this document were current as of September 30, 2022, and reflect any relevant changes implemented in response to the COVID-19 public health emergency as of that date.
 This document does not reflect proposed legislation or regulatory actions.

-425 I Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 fax: 202-220-3759 www.medpac.gov Clinical laboratory services are tests on specimens from the body (such as blood or urine) that are used to diagnose and treat patients.
+425 I Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 www.medpac.gov Clinical laboratory services are tests on specimens from the body (such as blood or urine) that are used to diagnose and treat patients.
 Under Part B, Medicare covers medically reasonable and necessary laboratory services that are ordered by a physician or a qualified nonphysician practitioner when they are provided in a laboratory that is certified by the Centers for Medicare & Medicaid Services (CMS).
 With a few exceptions, Medicare does not cover routine screening tests unless directed to by law.
-Covered screening tests (with some restrictions) include screening tests for cardiovascular disease and colorectal, prostate, and cervical cancer.
+Covered screening tests (with some restrictions) include those for cardiovascular disease and colorectal. prostate, and cervical cancer.